o3de/o3de.org/content/docs/user-guide/gems/reference/environment/vegetation/procedures/place-random.md

 ---
-description: ' Create random distribution by using a noise gradient as a placement mask for Open 3D Engine dynamic vegetation. '
+linkTitle: Noise-Based Random Selection
 title: Random Placement Using the Vegetation Distribution Filter
+description: Create random distribution by using a noise gradient as a placement mask for Open 3D Engine dynamic vegetation.
+weight: 650
+toc: true
 ---

 The **Vegetation Distribution Filter** component creates the look of random placement by limiting the amount of vegetation that the **Vegetation Layer Spawner** component produces.